deplink/website/content/docs/guide/sys-cdefs.h.md

 Solution
 --------

-Install missing libraries, either `gcc-multilib` or `g++-multilib`.
-You can also install both of them:
+Install missing library `gcc-multilib`.
+You can also install library for both gcc and g++:

 ```
 apt-get install gcc-multilib g++-multilib